Proving that you can get Michelin-star style on a street food budget, our budget dining room ideas are a triumph of creativity over cash.

 A rethink of your dining room lighting can be a good budget way to improve the space.
 Choose a light fitting that suits the proportions of your table – too large and it will overwhelm, too small and it'll get lost.

-Hang the light low will create a more intimate atmosphere, while picking curtains in the same shade will accentuate it as a feature.
+Hanging the light low will create a more intimate atmosphere, while picking curtains in the same shade will accentuate it as a feature.

 13. Paint it black